Employee rights calling in sick: What you must know

 • Be open to letting employees call in sick to avoid infecting the rest of the office.

-• Require that employees bring in a doctor’s note if they’re out for more than one day.
+• Employees must bring in a doctor’s note if they’re out for more than one day.

 • Require that employees notify you at least two hours before they’re supposed to begin working.